 I present a model of international trade and foreign direct investment (FDI), where FDI is comprised of greenfield FDI and mergers and acquisitions (M&A).
-In a monopolistically competitive environment merging firms do not reduce competition.
-Mergers are motivated by efficiency gains and transfer of technology.
-Following empirical evidence, I model greenfield investors as more productive than M&A firms, which are in turn more productive than exporters.
+Working in a monopolistically competitive environment, merging firms do not reduce competition.
+Mergers are motivated by efficiency gains and transfer of technology and expertise.
+Following empirical evidence, I model greenfield investors as the more productive group relative to M&A firms, which are in turn more productive than exporters.
 The model has two symmetric countries and generates two-way flows of both M&A and greenfield FDI.
-Trade liberalization makes more firms choose greenfield FDI over M&A and leads to lower productivity and welfare.
+Greater proximity to a market makes more firms choose greenfield FDI over M&A when investing there.
+Empirical evidence supports this result.

 - ausländische Direktinvestitionen